Youngspiration: Disqualification from Legislative Council

 Youngspiration's two legislators Baggio Leung and Yau Wai-ching were under fire when they inserted their own words into the official script of the swearing-in at the first session of the Legislative Council.
-They pronounced China as "Chee-na", the derogatory pronunciation used during the Second Sino-Japanese War, calling the "People's Republic of China" the "people's re-fucking of Chee-na".
+They pronounced China as "Chee-na", （Hong Kong Government Cantonese Romanisation uses the same "ch" letter combination to represent both aspirated chʼ and unaspirated ch, and omits the diacritics.
+English readers may find this spelling confusing and mispronounce the sounds.Yale romanization of Cantonese, on the other hand, uses different letters to represent these two sounds.
+The Yale Romanization for these two characters is "ji1 na5".
+To enable English readers to produce a pronunciation closest to the Cantonese, spelling it as "Jee-na" would be more appropriate.）the derogatory pronunciation used during the Second Sino-Japanese War, calling the "People's Republic of China" the "people's re-fucking of Chee-na".
 Their oaths were rejected by the secretary-general of the Legislative Council.
 Subsequently, their qualification as legislators was challenged by the government in court.
 The National People's Congress Standing Committee (NPCSC) intervened the court case by interpreting the Article 104 of the Basic Law of Hong Kong to "clarify" the provision of the legislators to swear allegiance to Hong Kong as part of China when they take office, stating that they would firmly oppose Hong Kong independence.
 As a consequence, the court vacated the two legislators' seats.
 Their seats in the Legislative Council were replaced by DAB's Vincent Cheng (Kowloon West) and Neo Democrats' Gary Fan (New Territories East) after the by-election which was held in March 2018.